Vinyl Mag

 Posted on March 30, 2015April 1, 2015 by Kate Foster

-[tps_header] Sponsored by It seems like there are all kinds of elaborate denim styles these days.
+It seems like there are all kinds of elaborate denim styles these days.
 Punk patches?
 Check.
 Sassy overalls?
 But of course.
-Before you run out to snatch up some of these trendy runway styles, though, it’s essential to make sure your closet is stocked with the more basic fits of women’s jeans….
+Before you run out to snatch up some of these trendy runway styles, though, it’s essential to make sure your closet is stocked with the more basic fits of women’s jeans.
+Read on for denim that’s just as flawless with a tee and your beat up Converse sneaks as they are with stilettos and a sexy blouse.

 Pages: 1 2 3 4